Workpoint TV: Channel number adjustment

-Theater and concert business

-The firm has previously hosted a number of concerts.
-Stage productions, as well as performances by domestic and international actor organizations including the Dream Theater, Pantomime, and GAMAJOBAT, which are made up of pantomime performers from Japan and other countries.

-Organizing business

-The event planning business is a company that offers a wide range of event planning services.

 News

 Workpoint TV started to have news programs via satellite in 2012 by hiring Matichon to produce the program.
-It started broadcasting on August 6 of 2012.
+It started broadcasting on August 6, 2012.
 Later, news stories were added at various times and hourly news was added at the end of 2015.
 Workpoint TV wanted to build their own news team.
 Therefore, the time of the news program which belonged to the original Matichon TV, was restored to produce all by themselves.
-By setting up a news team "Workpoint News" to produce news programs from 2016 to the present.
-Later on November 18 of 2019, a new program was launched.
+By setting up a news team "Workpoint News" to produce news programs from 2016. to the present.
+Later on November 18, 2019, a new program was launched.
 "Workpoint Today", an online news program of the "Workpoint News" team.
 Before the format of Workpoint News was transformed into a full-fledged online news agency under the name "Workpoint Today" in 2020 and separate the presentation area from the television news team originally renamed it.
-Workpoint 23 News, but still working together by Workpoint 23 News team, with the slogan "Truth comes first", which was introduced on March 3 of 2020.
+Workpoint 23 News, but still working together by Workpoint 23 News team, with the slogan "Truth comes first", which was introduced on March 3, 2020.